FAQs

 • Hiding down low instead of jumping up onto furniture

-If you feel as though your cat has arthritis or pain, we can go through pain control options and lifestyle adjustments to help.
+If you feel as though your cat has arthritis or pain, a veterinarian can go through pain control options and lifestyle adjustments to help.

-An emotional support animal is a pet that is providing support for you as the owner.
+An emotional support animal is a pet that provides support for you as the owner.
 We cannot write prescriptions for human treatments.
 The only documentation we can provide is a health certificate at the time of an examination.
-We cannot write a health certificate on a patient we have not examined and our clinic policy is to only write health certificates at the time of the examination.
-If you need an emotional support animal, we will direct you to contact your physician.
+We cannot write a health certificate for a patient we have not examined.
+Our clinic policy is to only write health certificates at the time of the examination.
+If you need an emotional support animal, a veterinarian on our team will direct you to contact your physician.

-There are no safe over the counter/people medications for dogs or cats.
+There are no safe over-the-counter or human medications for dogs or cats.

 Buffered aspirin or baby aspirin will cause stomach ulcers.
-Aspirin stays in the system for at least 14 days and prevents us from being able to give medications that work safely for dogs and cats.
+According to Verywell Health, aspirin stays in the system for at least 10 days and prevents us from being able to give medications that work safely for dogs and cats.

-Motrin (Ibuprofen), Aleve (Naproxen), Tylenol and Excedrin are all toxic and cause either liver or kidney disease in addition to upset stomach with vomiting and diarrhea.
+Motrin (Ibuprofen), Aleve (Naproxen), Tylenol, and Excedrin are all toxic and cause either liver or kidney disease in addition to an upset stomach with vomiting and diarrhea.

-If you feel like your pet is in pain, give us a call and we can find a solution that is safe for your pet.
+If you feel like your pet is in pain, give us a call!
+A veterinarian can find a solution that is safe for your pet.
 The clinic phone number is (816) 688-3557.

 After you check in at the front desk, you will be brought into an examination room where you can fill out the paperwork and your pet can get comfortable.